markstringer-dti/markstringer-dti.github.io/dti.md

 Is the organisation that you're working for capable and willing to pay for the servers, people and set-up that you need to deploy this software?

 Well, there's only one way to find out the answers to these questions and answers might not be the one that you're hoping for.
-I've worked on teams where the team members don't have access to the office, I've worked on teams that don't have access to the internet - "To make internets, you need internets," one developer was forced to explain.
+I've worked on teams where the team members don't have access to the office.
+I've worked on teams that don't have access to the internet - "To make internets, you need internets," one developer was forced to explain.
 Of course these are problems that can be solved, but only once they're uncovered.

 So, this is the most straight-forward reason why a team should be trying to develop software as soon as possible, because there is only one way to find out.